gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_mattermost.md

 # Teleport Mattermost Plugin Setup

-This package provides Teleport ↔ Mattermost integrataion that allows teams to approve or deny Teleport access requests using [Mattermost](https://mattermost.com/) an open source messaging platform.
+This guide will talk through how to setup Teleport with Mattermost.
+Teleport ↔ Mattermost integration  allows teams to approve or deny Teleport access requests using [Mattermost](https://mattermost.com/) an open source messaging platform.

 ## Setup